 Also speaking at the press conference, Information Minister Lewis Brown called on Liberians to avoid complacency and follow the health protocols in order to keep Liberia safe.

-Brown said, “We have sixteen more days.
-After the sixteen days we would have completed at least forty-two days.
+Brown said, “We have 16 more days.
+After the 16 days, we would have completed at least forty-two days.
 Is that the end to Ebola?
-I can only borrow from the President when she said to this country and the world that as long as Guinea and Sierra Leone continue to report new cases, Liberia will continue to be at risk.”
+I can only borrow from the president when she said to this country and the world that as long as Guinea and Sierra Leone continue to report new cases, Liberia will continue to be at risk.”

 President Sirleaf was chair of the National Task Force on Ebola but she later dissolved the task force and appointed Assistant Health Minister Tolbert Nyenswah as head of the Incident Management Team that replaced the task force.